 - SepiaChord.com - CD Review

-Zoe Boekbinder's voice sounds like its being played off a vinyl record.
-She plays old time folk and blues with cello, violin, three-part harmony and finger plucked guitar.
-They have toured all over Europe and North America for the past five years, since the release of her first album.
-Now with three releases and another on the way, Zoe's current project is a collaboration with songwriters incarcerated at New Folsom Prison, where she has been playing concerts and teaching workshops since 2010.
-The album will be a benefit for arts in prisons.
+Zoe Boekbinder's voice sounds like it’s being played off a vinyl record, and it soars over their intricately finger picked guitar.
+They play old time folk and blues with a pop-music approach.
+They have toured all over Europe and North America since 2009, when they released their first album.
+Now with three releases and another on the way, Zoe's current project is a collaboration with songwriters incarcerated at New Folsom Prison, where they volunteered as a teaching artist from 2010-2015.
+The album is produced by Ani DiFranco and will be a benefit for incarcerated and formerly incarcerated communities.

-Zoe has shared the stage with folks like Ani DiFranco, Amanda Palmer, Jeff Lewis, Kaki King, and Neil Gaiman.
-She is also known for the five years she spent touring with her sister as cabaret-duo Vermillion Lies.
+Zoe has shared the stage with Ani DiFranco, Amanda Palmer, Jeff Lewis, Kaki King, and Neil Gaiman.
+They are also known for the five years they spent touring with their sibling as cabaret-duo Vermillion Lies.